Tanaka formula and local time for a class of interacting branching measure-valued diffusions: Introduction

 The remainder of this paper is organized as follows.
 Section \ref{sec:main} states the main results and assembles the remaining notation required for their formulation.
 Section \ref{sec:SDSM} is devoted to the construction of SDSM $\{\mu_t\}$ started with an unbounded initial measure on $\R^d$ with $d \geq 1$.
 This construction proceeds as a limit of a sequence of branching particle systems in $\R^d$; it uses a tightness argument adapted from the one built by Ren et al. \cite{RenSongWang09} for SDSM on a bounded domain $D \subset \R^d$.
 The derivation of the associated SPDE is achieved there as well.
-The existence and uniqueness in law of the SDSM process are proved in section \ref{sec:dualConst}, using the martingale problem approach and the duality method.
+In Section \ref{sec:dualConst}, sharp bounds are obtained for the $k^{th}$-moments of SDSM by computing them through a duality argument, using the martingale problem approach.
 In Section \ref{sec:Tanaka}, we derive a Tanaka formula for SDSM and use it to prove the existence of the local time $\Lambda_t^x$ for SDSM for some unbounded initial measures.
-Some technical results have their proof postponed to Section \ref{app:ProofsOfLemmas}.
+To avoid forward referencing, Sections \ref{sec:SDSM}, \ref{sec:dualConst} and \ref{sec:Tanaka} are in logical and chronological order.
+Some technical results have their proof postponed to Section \ref{app:ProofsOfLemmas}; those proofs are self-contained.